Rayhatron/matthewgraybosch.com/_pages/series/starbreaker.md

 ## How to Read Starbreaker

 The books and stories of the Starbreaker saga are listed in chronological order, with publication dates in parentheses.
+The main saga is just called "Starbreaker", but I've also begun a "Starbreaker Origins" series featuring individual characters' stories.
+I'll eventually write a "Starbreaker Aftermath" series taking the setting decades into its future, and also explore its past in "Nationfall: An Occult History of the Last Apocalypse".

+I hope you'll stick around for the ride.
+It's gonna be a long, strange mother of a trip.

 ### Novels